iwoplaza/typed-binary/README.md

 // Writing an Animal
 Animal.write(writer, {
-    type: 'cat', // We're specyfing which concrete type we want this object to be.
+  type: "cat", // We're specyfing which concrete type we want this object to be.

   // Base properties
-    nickname: 'James',
+  nickname: "James",
   age: 5,

   // Concrete type specific properties
   striped: true,
 });

 // Deserializing the animal